 What’s the class like?
 Is it competitive like other grad school programs?

 We attract students from around the country, and several from around the world.
 Most of them have a STEM degree, and many have studied social sciences as well, such as philosophy, public policy, etc. We do not require a science degree, but you should be able to grasp scientific concepts easily.

 Our students want to help society manage science and tech advances in a positive way.
 They don’t compete with each other like law or med school students, because they will do this in their own unique way.
 Some enter law school or medical school, some start policy careers… in either government, non-profit, or corporations.
 Some are focused on genomics, some neuroscience, some health policy, while others are interested in environmental issues or technical innovation.

 We purposefully have kept the program small, hovering around 15 full-time students.
 While most of your core classes will be about this size, some are larger as professors encourage other Duke Grad/Law School students to take their course, enriching the classroom discussion.

 How do you assign advisors?

 We have a 3-tiered advising system that should provide each student with the support he/she needs:

 - Dedicated MA faculty.
 Our Director of Graduate Studies (Buz Waitzkin) serves as the primary point of contact with the students.
-He counsels students on course selection, practicum projects, program requirements, and extracurricular opportunities.
+He counsels students on course selection, capstone projects, program requirements, and extracurricular opportunities.

 - Faculty Affiliates.
 In consultation with each of our future students, we will identify a faculty member from among our internal faculty and broad group of Faculty Associates, who is a subject matter expert in each student’s area of interest and who will serve as an additional advisor.